RobinB87/typescript-modules/angular-cli-demo/README.md

 # angular service library

 A service library is provided in root and is exported over the public api (public_api.ts).
 It can be easily imported without importing the library module in your application, as the service provides itself to the root injector when it is imported via the ES6 import statement.

+# add configuration in library

+To add config, also update the module with forRoot.
+At the providers ensure to add a class, not an interface?